sam1cutler/trelloyes/README.md

 # trelloyes

 ## General Description
 This app is intended as a tool to learn React.
 It is currently a non-responsive template for an app that allows for the creation and manipulation of lists.
-The GitHub-hosted page can be found [here](https://sam1cutler.github.io/trelloyes/).

 ## Technology used
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), with elements of HTML, CSS, Javascript, and JSX.